orbatschow/website/docs/about/index.md

 export default {
     studies: 'Computer Science',
     graduation: 'Bachelor of Science',
-    thesis: 'Design and implementation of a multilayer security architecture for Kubernetes.',
+    thesis: 'Design and implementation of a multilayer security architecture for Kubernetes',
     start: '09/2017',
     end: '12/2020',
     tags: [